BA in Biology—Ecology & Conservation Biology Specialization

 - CAS CH 273

-Two courses in mathematics or one each in mathematics and computer science are required for the biology major:
+Two courses in mathematics (calculus or statistics) or one course in mathematics and one in computer science, from the list below:

 - CAS MA 129